Features & Benefits of CSP Memberships

 Membership in Center for Studies of the Person provides the identification, recognition and sense of value that comes from:

-There are two categories of membership:
+There are three categories of membership:

 Members who are not physically able to attend Center for Studies of the Person events can support CSP’s objectives through their activities and way of being in the world, wherever they are located.

 We encourage those who are interested in learning more about becoming a full member of CSP to get to know us or our members by:

 There are two ways of becoming a member, depending on the membership status requested.

 Associate members.
 To become an Associate Member, fill out the required information and complete the payment process.
 Your membership will be official once you send us your photograph and a short biography.

 Student members.
 To become an Student Member, fill out the required information and complete the payment process.
 Your membership will be official once you send us your photograph and a short biography.

 Voting members.
 The process for joining CSP as a Voting Member can be summarized in seven steps:

 - Select a CSP member to act as your sponsor.
 A sponsor must be one of our Voting Members, not one of our Associate or Contributing Members.

 - We suggest you select the member to whom you feel most connected.